 Width at Nut: 1.687 in.
 (42.8 mm)

-Don’t let the name fool you -- this guitar is one of the cleanest sounding inexpensive guitars on the market.
+Don’t let the name fool you — the Taylor Big Baby Taylor is one of the cleanest sounding inexpensive guitars on the market.
 One strum should be enough to convince you of that.

 Though this one won’t cost you much, it still has the legitimate tone of a Taylor.
 This doesn’t feel low-end; it is a nice little guitar.